jbhayven/SingOut/README.md

 # SingShout

-An implementation of IO monad that instead of writing plays its output in Solresol.
+An wrapper for IO monad that instead of writing sings its output in Solresol, using the Euterpea library for MIDI playback.

+Supported singables include:
+* integers (Haskell's Int type)
+* strings (in case-insensitive Solresol latin notation, separated with spaces)
+* Euterpea's Music structures

 ## Examples